DmitriiDenisov/examples_for_DS/README.md

 Here you will find an example when a very simple dataset can't be solved with ML algorithms without any feature engineering, but meanwhile you will find that the dataset itself is extremely easy

+### `dataClassExperiments.py`

+This file compares 3 structures: typedict, NamedTuple and dataclass

 ### Revert commit:

 1. `git revert <commit_hash>` (this commit will be reverted!)